SiriShultz/sitelinks/25-Days-DAX-Challenge/README.md

-# Day 4: Which product is the most expensive?
+# Day 4: How many products are above the average unit price?

 DAX: CALCULATE, ALL, COUNTROWS, FILTER